Camerapixo Press Independent Visual Journalism Association - IVJA

 This article clarifies the essential principles behind photographing everyday life, documenting the actions of public services, covering mass events, and working in privately owned spaces that are accessible to the public — all to ensure that photographers work consciously and in line with modern photojournalism standards.

 Photographing in public spaces may seem like one of the most natural activities for reporters and photographers.
-Streets, parks, public transport, city squares — these are places where daily life unfolds openly and events take place in full view of others.
+Streets, parks, public transport, and city squares — these are places where daily life unfolds openly, and events take place in full view of others.
 Yet the fact that something happens in public does not mean it can be photographed without any limitations.
-Law, ethics and professional practice form a landscape that is far more complex than it may initially appear.
+Law, ethics, and professional practice form a landscape that is far more complex than it may initially appear.
 A responsible photographer must understand these boundaries and navigate them with care.
 So what exactly can be photographed in public spaces?

 The basic principle is that, in most cases, you may photograph what is visible to anyone present in a public space.
 People, buildings, social situations, street activity — all of this is naturally observable.
 The reporter is not gaining access to information secretly or through a violation of privacy, which means taking a photograph is generally not unlawful.
-However, the right to take a photo is not the same as the right to use it freely, especially when it comes to publishing, interpreting or commercializing the image.
+However, the right to take a photo is not the same as the right to use it freely, especially when it comes to publishing, interpreting, or commercializing the image.

 A separate issue concerns photographing private individuals.
 In many jurisdictions, the general rule is similar: you may photograph people in public spaces as long as you do not violate their personal rights.
 While taking the image may be legal, publishing it often requires much greater caution — especially if the photograph shows someone in an emotionally difficult, intimate, or potentially harmful situation.
 A reporter who understands ethical responsibility knows that the law is only the minimum standard, and that real accountability extends far beyond literal regulations.

 Another area requiring sensitivity involves documenting the actions of public services.
-Photographing police, municipal guards, paramedics or emergency responders in public spaces is usually allowed, since their actions are part of the public sphere.
+Photographing police, municipal guards, paramedics, or emergency responders in public spaces is usually allowed, since their actions are part of the public sphere.
 However, the place in which they operate is not always an open space.
-A reporter must respect tape lines, barriers, safety zones and instructions from public officials.
+A reporter must respect tape lines, barriers, safety zones, and instructions from public officials.
 This is not merely a legal matter — it is an issue of safety for everyone involved.
 A reporter cannot enter areas where their presence could hinder operations or create additional risk.

 It is also important to remember that “public space” does not always mean “public property.”
-Shopping malls, train stations and privately owned buildings open to the public may feel public, but under the law the owner sets the rules.
+Shopping malls, train stations, and privately owned buildings open to the public may feel public, but under the law, the owner sets the rules.
 They may restrict or prohibit photography entirely, and reporters are expected to comply with those rules.
 This is a common situation where the intuitive feeling of “I’m in a public place” does not match the legal reality.

 Boundaries also apply when photographing children.
 In most cases, a reporter may photograph them in public spaces, but publishing such images requires special caution.
 Many newsrooms apply additional internal guidelines to protect children’s privacy, often going beyond legal requirements.
 A responsible reporter understands that minors should be protected not only by law, but also by ethical sensitivity.

 Photographing mass events — concerts, protests, festivals, public celebrations — requires understanding the organizer’s rules.
 In such situations, an individual’s expectation of privacy is diminished, since they are part of a public gathering.
-However, the organizer has the right to set conditions for media access, including designated zones, locations and restrictions on photographing certain elements of the event.
+However, the organizer has the right to set conditions for media access, including designated zones, locations, and restrictions on photographing certain elements of the event.
 A reporter who respects these rules builds trust and makes future cooperation easier.

 Understanding what can and cannot be photographed in public spaces is one of the foundations of professional photography and photojournalism.
 This is an area where legal knowledge meets practical judgment and ethical reflection.
 Experienced reporters emphasize that the most difficult decisions arise not when the law prohibits something, but when the law is silent — and ethical responsibility suggests holding back on publication or choosing a different frame.